 Worst to First Jerseys: Tampa Bay Lightning

-Although being one of the younger franchises in the NHL, the Tampa Bay Lightning have had their fair share of branding changes over the 24 years of their existence.
+Although being one of the younger franchises in the NHL, the Tampa Bay Lightning have had their fair share of branding changes over the almost 30 years of their existence.
 Some are good, some are bad, and some are just downright ugly.

 Here’s how this works: I’ll count down, from worst to first, all the jerseys the Lightning have ever worn.
 Homes and aways will be lumped into the same category (so, more of a jersey “era”) and I won’t worry about small changes (like slightly changed positions of piping for example).
 Third jerseys will stand on their own.
 And I’m focusing on the jerseys only, not the entire uniform.
-The jersey images are compliments of the fine people over at nhluniforms.com.
-For the Bolts, there’s six different jerseys/eras.
+For the Bolts, there’s seven different jerseys/eras.
 And we’ll start with the worst one.

 Yes, the reference of the jersey’s concept is obvious.
 The team is called the Lightning, it’s played in Tampa, situated on a bay off the Gulf of Mexico, so having rainstorm/lightning/waves makes sense…but it’s pretty literal, right?
 The Bruins don’t have a forest motif full of bears jersey.
 The Oilers don’t have a dramatic oil rig landscape jersey.
 The Penguins don’t have an Antarctic-scape jersey.
 But it’s the execution of the jersey that makes it feel like a joke.

 First off, rectangular rain?
 Maybe jersey production methods back then were not what they where back then, but these solid blocks or grey and black raindrops are ridiculous.
 Most 8-bit video games have better rain design than these jerseys.
-It’s ridiculously lazy designing.
 The other elements – lightning bolts and waves – at least have some depth to them, and look like what they’re supposed to look like.

 Then there’s the way the colours are completely blocked off on this jersey.
 Grey shoulder yokes (why?), black sleeves (why??), and the actual storm takes over only the torso of the jersey.
 The result: a weirdly chunky and disjointed hot mess.
 If you’re going for a dramatic lightning storm theme, why not just cover the jersey in it and remove the blocks of color that serve no purpose other than to distract from the original concept.
 GAH!
 SO BAD!